kaleoyster/actuarial-model-nbi/README.md

 - The objective of this research study is to develop a measure / method for computing bridge maintenance frequency.

 ### 💪 Challenge
-- In the NBI dataset, it is a **challenge** to identify maintainance patterns.
+- In the NBI dataset, it is a **challenge** to identify maintenance patterns.
 Because, the use of `reconstruction_year` does not provide an valuable information about the type of repair or reconstruction done.

 ### 🧪 Solution
 - To address this challenge we can use bridge intervention matrix, that utilizes the bridge intervention matrix for `deck` to identify various types of intervention depending on the probability of the transition.